Casirivimab and Imdevimab photo

 - There is a long, broad list of criteria for what is considered “high risk”

-- Not authorized to be given to:
+- Was not authorized in the USA to be given to:

 - Adults or pediatric patients who are hospitalized due to COVID-19